toddfast/js-template/README.md

 I found the original JsTemplate API difficult to use and remember (in addition to being non-XHTML compliant by polluting the HTML attribute namespace), so I've renamed key attributes and methods to make them more meaningful and stylistically consistent.

 First, all template-specific HTML attributes (like `jscontent` and `jsselect`) have been properly namespaced.
 JsTemplate will now not discover template attributes without a proper namespace declaration.
-The default namespace (without a namespace declaration in the HTML document) is "jst".
-Although using an alternative namespace is theoretically possible, it seems to be infeasible to discover what namespace is being used in Internet Explorer 8 or below, so for now, use the standard namespace of "jst".
+The default namespace (without a namespace declaration in the HTML document) is `jst`.
+Although using an alternative namespace is theoretically possible, it seems to be infeasible to discover what namespace is being used in Internet Explorer 8 or below, so for now, use the standard namespace of `jst`.

 To declare the JsTemplate namespace, attach the following attribute to the `<html>` or `<body>` element of the document: